BerryAI/bitcoin-mining/README.md

 Deploy with Google App Engine Launcher, or follow the steps here: https://cloud.google.com/appengine/docs/python/gettingstartedpython27/uploading

 You must have permission to update the app to deploy to Google App Engine.

+## Check the request log

+Google App Engine acts as the middle man handling the requests sent from 21.co computer to API service providers.
+Visit https://appengine.google.com/logs?app_id=s~aivvy-bitcoin-backend to view the traffic between these servers.